plone/training/mastering-plone/relations.rst

 The field should then look like this:

 .. figure:: _static/relations_with_selectwidget.png
-   :alt: RelationList with select widget
+   :alt: RelationList field with select widget SelectFieldWidget

-   RelationList with select widget
+   RelationList field with select widget SelectFieldWidget and custom vocabulary

 Accessing and displaying related items